Green-Software-Foundation/patterns/docs/catalog/cloud/Use energy efficient hardware.md

 ## Solution

-Use new cloud virtual machines that have been engineered with "cloud native processors" to efficiently run scale-out, cloud-native workloads and consume energy efficiently.
+Use new cloud virtual machines that have been engineered with [cloud native processors](https://www.forbes.com/sites/davealtavilla/2022/10/13/amperes-efficient-128-core-cloud-native-processor-builds-momentum-in-sustainable-data-centers/) to efficiently run scale-out, cloud-native workloads and consume energy efficiently.

 ## SCI Impact